"""Utility functions for input/output operations."""

 f"the generated SMILES string of the conformer with index {idx} "

-f"('{smi}') does not match the SMILES string of the conformer with index 0 "
+f"('{smi_no_stereo}') does not match the SMILES string of the conformer with "

 )